 You should find out where your student advisor and your professor’s offices are also.

 On a college campus, there are countless things to do, countless clubs to join, and a lot of events to go to.
 Now I’m not saying you should go to every single one, but attending a few wouldn’t hurt.

 You never know what is going to happen and you might surprise yourself with what you will like plus these places usually have free food.

 You can’t really go wrong with free food.

 Find Out If You Really Need To Buy All Your Textbooks

-Skipping out of spending money on textbooks you won’t need will save you hundreds.
+Skipping out of spending money on textbooks you won’t need will save you thousands of dollars.

 Decide If You Chose The Right Major For You

 Review your college schedule to see if it is right for you.
 Go to your classes and get a good feel for them.
 Spending some time with yourself answering the question “do I see myself enjoying these types of classes for 4 years?”.
 If your answer is yes, then great you are in the right place.
 If it is no, then you can always change it and make sure that your next pick is something you will enjoy.

 Most schools give a grace period for dropping and adding classes.
 This will let you experiment with a couple of classes under one major.